pei-lu/fa24-labs/docs/docs/getting_started/lab_repo.md

 ```

 Within each `labX` directory, you are given a `schematics/` directory for you to use as a workspace for that lab.
-All *Digital* files should be created and saved in that directory.
+**All *Digital* files that you create for a lab should be created and saved in that directory.**
-This is to ensure that
+This is to ensure that your files will work with the testbenches we provide, as well as the simulation software.

 {: .important}
 Any *Digital* files that we provide (like for [lab 1](https://cse140l.github.io/fa24-labs/docs/lab1/part1/provided_components)) will be saved in the `libdig` directory.